 How do you treat staff and your customers?
 How active are you in your organizational community?
 How diverse is your leadership team?
 The answers to these questions will be the cornerstone of a set of authentic company values.

-Here are a few things to think about when defining yours.
+Here are 5 things to think about when defining yours.

 What’s the purpose of your company?